Lettings policy

 • households with dependent children who are overcrowded by one bedroom according to Leeds City Council’s bedroom standard

-• other households who are overcrowded by two bedrooms according to Leeds City Council’s bedroom standard
+• households without dependent children who are overcrowded by two bedrooms according to Leeds City Council’s bedroom standard

 • customers lacking essential services, for example, no inside WC, no cold running water, or no utility connections to heat the house, which cannot be rectified